 Betternet for Torrenting

-Betternet VPN is not the best for P2P file sharing and torrenting.
-And, this is an understatement.
-We can’t really recommend either the free or the “premium” version for torrenting.
-Of course, you don’t have to take our word for it; VPN speeds are not an exact science and miracles can actually happen in the Virtual Kingdom.
-You can go ahead and sign up for the free trial version and see whether it works smoothly for you.
+Actually, this is an understatement.
+We can’t really recommend either the free or the “premium” versions for torrenting.
+Of course, you don’t have to take our word for it; VPN speeds are not an exact science and may be different for different users.

 We believe that the low number of servers (which can also be overloaded with traffic from the free users) and their speeds are just not enough to use Betternet VPN for torrenting or any other large P2P file sharing.

 Another major issue to consider here is your security and privacy when downloading or uploading files using BitTorrent.
 Without the use of a proper and secure VPN service activated on your device, your ISP (Internet Service Provider) as well as third parties, including government agencies, may also peep into your internet traffic and even trace it all back to you.

 Live chat support

-At this point, we are starting to feel a bit bad about writing this Betternet review.
-It’s never our initial goal to smash any VPN provider (but this one feels like it’s asking for it).
-Instead, we try to be sort of objective; however, we can’t be blind at the same time and pretend that everything is hunky-dory.
+At this point, we’re starting to feel a bit bad about writing this Betternet review.
+It’s never our initial goal to burn any VPN provider, but it seems like this one is really asking for it.

+No matter how objective we try to be, we also can’t be blind and pretend that everything is hunky-dory.
 When it comes to VPN services, your privacy is on the line, nothing less.

 To be blunt, there’s no live chat support, no 24/7 friendly and knowledgeable customer service, nada.

 Actually, you need to scroll all the way down to the bottom of the page to find two tiny links there: Help Center and FAQ.
-Unless, of course, you have the paid version client and then, can access the Contact Us menu by clicking the 3-Bar icon in the top left corner.
+Unless, of course, you have the paid version client and then, can access Contact Us by clicking the hamburger icon in the top left corner.

 If you give up reading FAQs and help pages, you can still try to Submit a request (Ticket Support) by clicking the related link in the top right corner of the Help Center page.
 However, you may not be better off.

 The support team may take their time and whatever you will get as “help” may not really help you at all.
 In fact, lots of users complain about this.